 • Deductible waived for certain prescription medication classified as preventive

-• Lower deductible
+• No coinsurance or deductible

 HSA and FSA